- Of Mississippi’s Medicare beneficiaries, 22 percent are eligible due to a disability, rather than age.

 - Learn how Mississippi Medicaid can provide assistance to Medicare beneficiaries who have limited financial resources.

 Medicare Advantage in Mississippi

-In most areas of the country, including all of Mississippi, Medicare beneficiaries have the option to get their coverage through Original Medicare (directly from the federal government) or from a private Medicare Advantage plan.
+In most areas of the country, including all of Mississippi, Medicare beneficiaries have the option to get their healthcare coverage through Original Medicare (directly from the federal government) or from a private Medicare Advantage plan.

 As of 2018, only 17 percent of Medicare beneficiaries in Mississippi had selected Medicare Advantage plans, compared with an average of 34 percent nationwide.
 The large majority of Mississippi Medicare beneficiaries had opted for Original Medicare instead.
-By 2020, however, almost 24 percent of Mississippi Medicare beneficiaries were enrolled in Medicare Advantage plans, mirroring the nationwide trend towards increasing Medicare Advantage enrollment
+By 2020, however, about 24 percent of Mississippi Medicare beneficiaries were enrolled in Medicare Advantage plans, mirroring the nationwide trend towards increasing Medicare Advantage enrollment

 During the Medicare annual election period (October 15 to December 7), people with Medicare in Mississippi can switch between Medicare Advantage plans and Original Medicare (and can add or drop a Medicare Part D prescription plan), with their coverage changes effective January 1.
 People who are enrolled in Medicare Advantage plans also have the option to make coverage changes during the Medicare Advantage open enrollment period (January 1 to March 31).
 During this window, they can switch to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Mississippi